 Cal Water's Kern River Valley District provides high-quality water to customers throughout the Valley with a local supply pumped from rock fissures beneath the ground.
-Our Split Mountain system has a direct surface water treatment plant for one of the wells, since it's considered water under the direct influence of surface water.
-This report provides results of water quality testing conducted in Split Mountain.
+This report provides results of water quality testing conducted in our South Lake and Squirrel Mountain systems.